0

 Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

-1 to 2 cents lower; wheat futures are flat to 5 cents higher.
+46 to 47 cents higher; wheat futures are 8 to 13 cents higher.

 David M. Fiala